RAPTOR7762/Blooket-Hacks/README.md

 If you want a code to be updated because it doesn't work please submit an issue in the original repo.

-Fixed More Codes!
-Fixed Add Daily Tokens!!!!

-🌟PLEASE STAR THIS PROJECT🌟

-Top 6 list of most popular/used codes...
+# Top 6 list of most popular/used codes...

 1. Add Daily Tokens
 1. ADD Daily Tokens This code  will add 500 tokens which is the max daily limit and add the max xp which is 300 daily limit!
-GlixzzyBlooketHacks/Glixzzy.github.io.
+GlixzzyBlooketHacks/Glixzzy.github.io

 2. Get Gold
 2. Get Gold code will let you chose any amount of gold you want in the gold quest gamemode you can even get negative gold but not reccomended!
-GlixzzyBlooketHacks/Glixzzy.github.io.
+GlixzzyBlooketHacks/Glixzzy.github.io

 3. Chest ESP
 3. Chest ESP Works in multiple gamemodes works best in gold quest once you use this code you wil be able to see what you will get in the chest before even clicking on it so it is very usefull!